 The EQUALITY ResearchCollective aims to to counter the social exclusion of human beings in vulnerable living situations and to improve their quality of life and the guarantee of human rights.

-In addition to the reference frameworks mentioned above, participatory research methods and expert knowledge are central to the vision of the collective.
+In addition to the reference frameworks mentioned above, participatory research methods and knowledge by experience are central to the vision of the collective.

 The following lines of research are central in our collective: